Biden tells African leaders US is 'all in' on the continent

 But Biden invited several leaders who have questionable records on human rights, and democracy loomed large.

 Equatorial Guinea was invited despite the State Department stating “serious doubts” about last month’s election in the tiny Central African nation.
-Opposition parties “made credible allegations of significant election-related irregularities, including documented instances of fraud, intimidation, and coercion,” according to the department.
 Election officials reported that President Teodoro Obiang’s ruling party won nearly 95% of the vote.

 Zimbabwe, which has faced years of U.S. and Western sanctions, also was invited.